 Looking for makgeolli in Canada?
 While you may think it is a feat that is insurmountable, it might just be easier than that.
-Vancouver Makgeolli (밴쿠버 막걸리) has brewed and distributed quality traditional and flavoured makgeolli to Canadian consumers since 2003.
+With companies like Voorden and now Vancouver Makgeolli (밴쿠버 막걸리) popping up, there are more options sure to be in your area soon.
+Vancouver Makgeolli has brewed and distributed quality traditional and flavoured makgeolli to Canadian consumers since 2003.
 Get them on your radar for Korean sool in Canada if they aren’t already!
 Recently, The Sool Company was fortunate enough to speak with the owner Lee Changyu and conduct an interview about who Vancouver Makgeolli is and what they do.
 Read on to see what we found out.

 We heard that Van Makgeolli is the first traditional Korean alcohol brewery in Canada.
 Please introduce your business and tell us about what you do.

 Vancouver Brewery, which I currently operate, is the first makgeolli brewery established in Canada in 2003.
 The former president was in operation for about 17 years before me.
 I worked in Korea for 10 years and was not very interested in alcohol actually.
 While deciding on Vancouver immigration and looking for a business, I found out that this makgeolli brewery was on sale for business and began to look into it.
 I visited the market twice in one year, and I officially entered Vancouver in November 2019 and have been working here ever since.

 There are three main reasons why I chose a brewery that was unfamiliar to me:

 Initially, I was not interested in traditional liquor and did not even know the distinction between raw and pasteurized makgeolli, but I felt lacking while doing business in this industry, and have been studying the art of makgeolli (more than my English!) and enjoying my work.

 Tell us about your product line, what kind of makgeolli do you produce?